Menithal/Blender-Metaverse-Addon/README.md

 Plugin ("Project Hermes") is a plugin for Blender to allow for easier content creation originally created for importing for the High Fidelity Metaverse Platform.

-It has now being expanded to support additional platforms.
+It has now being expanded to support additional platforms. as the official High Fidelity platform is turning off, while its forks are going to live their separate lives.

-## 1.5+ works only with Blender 2.80 RC+
+This plugin now will focus on supporting as many platforms as possible.

+Currently Supports

+- HiFi and Forks
+- VRC
+- Tower Unite

+## 2.0

 # Installation Guide

 ## Simple
-Open the Github page, Go to releases and download the `hifi_tools.zip` zip file.
+Open the Github page, Go to releases and download the `metaverse_tools.zip` zip file.

 In Blender.
 Goto `User Preferences`, and `Add-ons`.
 From there `Install Add-on from File` and select the Zip file that we downloaded.